khanshoaib3/minecraft-access/docs/setup/modpack.md

 # Using the Visually Impaired Access Modpack

 This modpack is a community project created by [@BrailleBennett](https://github.com/BrailleBennett).
 It was made for the Fabric mod loader for usage on the client side only.
+Here is a link to it's [official Modrinth page](https://modrinth.com/modpack/vi-access), where you can read more about it.

 ## Installing the Modpack